Find Free Madison County IL Public Records (Lookup Resource)

 The ISP also provides instructions on how to fill the form out for both name based and fingerprint based background checks.

-Fingerprint based background checks require a subject’s consent.
-Employers and agencies must complete a Form ISP6-406B in addition to having a subject submit fingerprints through one of the state fingerprint vendors.
+Fingerprint-based background checks require a subject’s consent.
+Employers and agencies must complete Form ISP6-406B in addition to having a subject submit fingerprints through one of the state fingerprint vendors.
 The fee for employees is $15 for Illinois state criminal records and $19.25 for FBI records.

 The fee for volunteers is $15 for Illinois state criminal records and $15.25 for FBI records.
 Fingerprint cards are $20.